- What is a demat account?

 You’re likely to come across two different kinds of brokerage firms when you decide to start investing in the stock market - the traditional brokers and the discount brokers.

 Clearly, a trading and a demat account are essential for everyone looking to trade and invest in securities.
-Now, with the new-age Aadhaar based registrations, getting started is easier (and cheaper) than ever.
+Now, with the new-age Aadhaar based registrations, opening a demat account is easier (and cheaper) than ever.

 - Various types of brokers have their own account opening process.
 If the process is short and simple, the account opening fees will also be low.